RealtinSypher/SiteKitWebsite/Pages/ProjectStructure.md

 ----

-## Overview of the sitekit.xdsl File
+## Overview of the sitekit.json File

-The `sitekit.xdsl` file contains metadata about your site, including user-defined properties.
-Xdsl (Extensible Data Structure Language) is a custom markup language developed by Realtin; in most cases, valid XML is also acceptable as Xdsl.
+The `sitekit.json` file contains metadata about your site, including user-defined properties.